 What does a pre-anaesthetic blood test involve?

-A small amount of blood (approx. 2 ml) is collected from a vein – usually one of the veins in the neck.
-In dogs and cats we clip a small amount of hair (about 3cm x 3cm) to help visualise the vein and then clean away any dirt on the skin.
-The test is run in-house and we’ll contact you with the results prior to surgery.
+A small amount of blood (approx. 2 ml) is collected from a vein – usually the jugular in the neck.
+We clip a small amount of hair (about 3cm x 3cm) to help visualise the vein and then clean away any dirt on the skin.
+The test is run in-house and we’ll contact you with the results prior to surgery if there are any abnormalities.
 If requested, we can also provide a copy of the results for your own records.
-If you would like a copy, please ask the nurse at your discharge appointment.

 Does my pet have to have a pre-anaesthetic blood test?